Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks: Numerical test

 We test the correctness of the scaling analysis performed in the previous Sections by means of numerical simulations of the CMP process with $r(m)=m/k_a$.
 In Figs.~\ref{figNNI}(a) and (b) we report, as a function of $k_a$, the fraction $S$ of nodes in the largest CMP cluster for $\gamma<3$ on uncorrelated configuration model networks (UCM)~\cite{Catanzaro2005} of various size.
 The plot shows the presence of a CMPGC, including a fraction of active nodes independent of the system size $N$.
 The scaling of $S$ with $k_a$ is in excellent agreement with the prediction of Eq.~(\ref{S}).
 Finite size effects are also apparent and perfectly agree with the prediction formulated above: The effective threshold occurs for $k_a = \kmax(N) = N^{1/2}$.
 Increasing the network size, the effective threshold diverges: Asymptotically there is a giant component for any $k_a>0$.

-Panels (c) and (d) of Fig.~\ref{figNNI} show that also for $\gamma>3$ the fraction of active nodes in the CMPGC is extensive and its dependence on $k_a$ is well described by Eq.~(\ref{S1}).
+For $\gamma>3$ we have considered a hard cut-off $M=N^{1/(\gamma-1)}$ for the degree sequence generated in the UCM model, in order to avoid the possible appearance of outliers having a degree much larger than the average $\kmax$ \cite{Boguna09}.
+Panels (c) and (d) of Fig.~\ref{figNNI} show that also in this case the fraction of active nodes in the CMPGC is extensive and its dependence on $k_a$ is well described by Eq.~(\ref{S1}).
 This confirms the depicted scenario about the formation of an extensive CMPGC and points out that for the sizes considered only the preasymptotic scaling regime $S_1$ is observed, while, as expected, do not see any trace of the asymptotic behavior (for an infinite network) $S = S_2 \approx k_a^{1-\gamma}$.

 Concerning finite size effects, for $\gamma>3$ as only the first scaling regime is observed, the condition setting the effective threshold is Eq.~(\ref{k_ac}).
 A direct numerical verification of it for CMP is very hard, as practically all non-isolated nodes are part of the CMPGC and finite clusters (upon which methods to determine the position of the threshold are based) are extremely rare.
 An indirect numerical verification is provided below in the application to the SIS model.
 The observation of the effective threshold associated to the second mechanism [Eq.~(\ref{k_ac2})] is impossible in practice as it would require huge networks of size larger than $N_2^*$.